centiservice/mats3/docs/developing/TransactionsAndRedeliveries.md

 hinders #6 to go through (JMS commit).
 You will now be in a situation where the entire processing has actually happened, including commit to database, but the broker has rolled back.

+If this was in an Initiation, the initiation will throw out.
+You should handle such situations as if any other external communication error happened.
+Notably, if you did any "job allocation" or similar, picking work from a database table for execution in one or multiple Mats flows, these flows will now not start.
+You should thus deallocate that work.

-You will now get a redelivery of the same message.
+If this was in a Stage processing, you will now get a redelivery of the same message.

 The problem with a redelivery of an already processed message is that if you've e.g. already inserted the new order, you'll either insert the order once more - or if you run with "client decides ids", which you should - you'll get a duplicate key exception, and thus abort the processing.
 However, any outgoing message wasn't sent on the first delivery and processing, and will now not ever be sent, since the same situation will be present for each redelivery.
 The Mats Flow will thus erroneously stop.
-The message will be DLQed.
+The message will eventually be DLQed.

 A solution to this is to pre-emptively check whether the order is already entered, and if so, "jump over" the business processing, and just send the outgoing message.